Rovanion/liuthesis/README.md

 should be typeset using the command `\printbibliography`.

 All files must be typeset using UTF-8 in order for non-latin characters such as åäö to work.

-There are a number of demo thesis files (`demo*.tex`) that provide examples of how the template works.

-`Abstract.tex` is a mandatory file with your abstract, `sammanfattning.tex` is included for dissertations that must include popular science descriptions.
-Other files can be included at will from your main thesis file.

-For further usage instructions, please refer to `demo*.tex` that provide minimal examples that should get you started.
+Any modern editor will support this, and is probably enabled by default.

+## Example files

+To make it easy to get started, a number of demonstration files are included:

+* `demo_student_thesis.tex` for Bachelor and Master student theses
+* `demo_lith_lic.tex` for Licenciate theses at LiTH
+* `demo_filfak_lic.tex` for Licenciate theses at Filfak
+* `demo_lith_phd.tex` for PhD theses at LiTH
+* `demo_filfak_phd.tex` for PhD theses at Filfak
+* `demo_exhibipage_lith.tex` for exhibit pages (spikblad) at LiTH
+* `demo_exhibipage_filfak.tex` for exhibit pages (spikblad) at Filfak

+These demo pages are a good starting point and can be customized to your needs.
+Put your abstract in the file `Abstract.tex` (mandatory), and if your thesis requires a Swedish summary, put it in `sammanfattning.tex`.
+The demo files have further documentation to get you started.

 ## Makefile

 If you are on a platform where you can use `make` for building your PDF, we have a Makefile ready for you.
 Edit the name of the main file that you wish to process (`TEXMAINFILE`) and run `make`.
-This will run xelatex and biber as many times as needed to produce a PDF.
+This will run XeLaTeX and biber as many times as needed to produce a PDF.
 To clean all auxiliary files, run `make clean`.
-To typeset the demos, run `make demos`, which will update the pdf files in the `demo` directory.
+To typeset the demos, run `make demos`, which will compile the demo files.

 ## Including articles